a-mitani/mastering-ethereum/format/asciidoc.md

 Sufficiently advanced technology, beyond the understanding of the observer producing a sense of wonder.

 == PHP
-An atrocious language, invented for the sole purpose of inflicting pain and suffering amongst the proframming wizards of this world.
+An atrocious language, invented for the sole purpose of inflicting pain and suffering amongst the programming wizards of this world.
 ```